Day 1 - Depart U.S. / Fly overnight to Amsterdam

 After the visit, we'll continue to cycle a short distance to

-our lunch spot today, a café serving traditional Dutch pancakes.
-Enjoy these
+our lunch spot today, a café right on the beach.
+Enjoy the views before

 or continue to cycle to Haarlem.